-Types of services may include help with preparing meals, bathing, dressing, laundry, shopping or transportation.
+Types of services may include help with preparing meals, bathing, dressing, laundry, shopping or medical accompaniment.
 Some types of paramedical services may also be provided, such as wound care.
 IHSS can also provide protective supervision for people who need their provider to watch them for unsafe behavior such as wandering outside and getting lost.

 How does it work?

 Read below for more detailed information about IHSS eligibility requirements and how to apply.
 If you think you need IHSS services to remain safely in your home, please fill out our online Referral Form.
 If you require assistance with the online Referral Form, please call the Aging and Adult Services Hotline (1-800-675-8437).
 A social worker will call you back to schedule a home visit to determine your eligibility and need for IHSS.
 Based on your ability to safely perform certain tasks for yourself, the social worker will assess the IHSS tasks that you need and authorize an amount of time for each one.
 The assessment of need includes information given by you and, if appropriate, by your family, friends, physician, or other health care practitioner.
 You will be notified of your eligibility for IHSS by mail.
 The mailed notice will include the eligibility decision, and if authorized, the total number of hours an independent provider could be paid to provide you assistance in your home.

 IHSS Eligibility Requirements